PCMDI/input4MIPs_CVs/docs/usage-data-user/downloading.md

 If you want to only download data of a specific type, you can do that too.
-For example, to only download global-, annual-mean greenhouse gas concentrations, you can add the below.
+For example, to only download global-, annual-mean greenhouse gas concentrations, you can add the below
+(as discussed at the top of this page, knowing that this is possible is not obvious and there is no uniform guidance that applies to all forcings, unfortunately).

 ```sh
 GRID_LABEL="gn"